 Yes, you can juice garlic too.
 A potent detox recipe is mixing one garlic clove with carrots and ginger.
 Another recipe: 1 garlic clove, 2 Granny Smith apples, 1 bell pepper.
 Juice the garlic first and let the other veggies clear your juicer from most of the garlic smell.
 The taste is surprisingly mild.
 Try chewing parsley after drinking this as it will help remove the garlic smell.

 Ginger adds a pleasant, warm taste to many juice recipes.
-The more ginger, the hotter the taste so be careful.
+The more ginger, the hotter the taste.
 When using organic ginger, juice also the peel as it contains many nutrients.
 Try the great ginger shot.

 Popular for good reason.
 Like its cousin broccoli, kale contains a high concentration of nutrients.
 Some believe kale is closely related to wild cabbage.
 There are several kinds of kale, both green and purple.
 The taste is mild, even if you use a lot in the juice.

 Nutrient content.
 Ideal omega-6 to omega-3 fatty acid ratio which makes it anti-inflammatory.
 Contains many antioxidants like vitamin C, beta-carotene and many others.
 Kale is a natural detoxer, mostly because of isothiocyanates.
 Contains vitamin A, B, C, E, K. Glucosinolates makes kale heart friendly, antiinflammatory, and much more.

 Onion (yellow, red, white)

 A member of the garlic family.
 Onion juice is very potent with a powerful detox effect.
 You don’t have to peel it.
 Not many can drink pure onion juice as it’s very strong.
 It’s easier to start with the milder red onion.
 Try mixing a red onion with plum tomatoes, cucumber, lime and celery.

 Has a mild, sometimes slightly bitter taste.
 Can be juiced with most other vegetables.
 Excellent to mix with garlic as parsley can remove garlic breath.

 Nutrient content: Parsley juice is a real multivitamin kick.
-Contains carotenoids and anti-cancer, anti-inflammatory phytonutrients and flavonoids as lutein, zeaxanthin, apiole, rutin, and apigenin.
+Contains carotenoids and phytonutrients and flavonoids as lutein, zeaxanthin, apiole, rutin, and apigenin.
 Rich with chlorophyll, vitamin A, B, C, and K, folate, iron, calcium, magnesium, manganese, phosphorus, potassium, sodium, vanadium, and zinc.